 Public Act 188 of 1954 allows townships to pay for road improvements through a special assessment district (SAD).
 A SAD is an area where the majority of property owners agree to allow a government agency to levy a property tax in exchange for a specific service such as road improvements.
-The area can be limited to a neighborhood or can be township wide.
-Act 188 outlines the process for levying a township SAD.
+Act 188 outlines the process for levying a SAD.

-In 2013, Scio Township's Board approved a township-wide SAD which raises approximately \$500,000 annually for ten years and funds improvements on local roads in the township.
+In 2013, Scio Township's Board approved a township-wide SAD which raises approximately \$500,000 annually for ten years and funded improvements on local roads in the township.
 Several other townships in Michigan have taken this approach for township-wide improvements.